One of the greatest and most popular hikes in Albania, the epic Theth to Valbona hike runs through the spectacular

 You’ll find plenty of water in the towns of Theth and Valbona, as well as several cafés on the Theth-Valbona trail.
 Take a water bottle, fill it up at those locations, and you’ll be just fine.

-There are no ATMs in either Theth or Valbona, so it’s important to withdraw enough cash before leaving Shkodra to cover expenses like accommodation, food, drinks, transportation…
+There are no ATMs in either Theth or Valbona, so it’s essential to withdraw enough cash before leaving Shkodra to cover expenses like accommodation, food, drinks, transportation…

 While you can do the there-and-back day hikes from Theth with just a daypack (and leave the bulk of your stuff at your accommodation), the actual Theth to Valbona hike is a one-way journey.

 Remember that you’ll need to take your full backpack on this hike, so it’s recommended not to bring too much.
-A great option is leaving the things you don’t need at your accommodation in Shkodra for the days you’re gone.
+A great option is leaving the things you don’t need at your accommodation in Shkoder for the days you’re gone.

-Hiking in Albania in summer probably involves hiking in bright sunshine (although some rain showers are always possible, too).
-To avoid getting a nasty sunburn, don’t forget to slop on a sunscreen layer and wear a hat on sunny days.
+In summer, hiking in Albania probably involves hiking in bright sunshine (although some rain showers are always possible, too).
+Don’t forget to slop on a sunscreen layer and wear a hat on sunny days to avoid getting a nasty sunburn.
 Clear skies combined with the high elevation can cause you to get sunburned faster.
 Protect yourself!

-There aren’t many places you can stock up on food in Theth, so you’re encouraged to buy most of what you’ll in Shkodra.
+There aren’t many places you can stock up on food in Theth, so you’re encouraged to buy most of what you’ll need in Shkoder.
 This includes hiking snacks like granola bars, nuts, and fruits and some easy lunch materials such as bread, peanut butter, jams, and the like.

 This is a good idea because you don’t want to spend your time in Theth walking around to find a store—remember you won’t have any transportation but your own feet there.